Australian native police: West and Southwest Queensland

-The Etheridge goldfields in the vicinity of Georgetown also were discovered around this time and as in the north-east of the colony, Native Police barracks were soon constructed.
+The Etheridge goldfields, in the vicinity of Georgetown, were also discovered around that time and, as in the north-east of the colony, Native Police barracks were soon constructed.
 In 1871, sub-Inspector Denis McCarthy and his unit shot dead 17 local Aboriginal people who had murdered Mr. Corbett near Gilberton.
 North of Boulia, sub-Inspector Eglinton pursued a number of Aboriginal people following the killing of four drovers.

 At Bladensburg near Winton at least 100 local tribespeople were allegedly shot down by the detachment of sub-Inspector Moran.
 In 1876, two detachments of Native police under the command of Sub-Inspectors William Edington Armit and Lyndon Poingdestre attacked a large number of Aboriginal people displaying "determined resistance" at Creen Creek after they had attacked a telegraph station.

-In the southwest of the colony many additional dispersals of Aboriginal people in the 1870s occurred at the hands of the Native Police.
-After the killings of pastoralists such as Welford, Maloney and Dowling, Native Police based at places like Tambo and Thargomindah went on numerous punitive expeditions, often assisted by stockmen.
+In the south-west of the colony, many dispersals of Aboriginal people occurred in the 1870s at the hands of the Native Police.
+After the killings of pastoralists Welford, Maloney and Dowling, Native Police, based at places such as Tambo and Thargomindah, went on numerous punitive expeditions, often assisted by stockmen.
 For example, sub-Inspector Armstrong dispersed a camp in the Cheviot Range, sub-Inspector Gilmour did likewise near the future towns of Betoota and Birdsville.
 Sub-Inspectors Gough and Kaye led a lengthy mission of dispersals from Bluff Station near Birdsville north to Glengyle Station.
 Other officers such as Cheeke, Dunne and Stafford led further missions throughout this decade.

 In 1876, two officers in the force were charged with murder.
-In the first case, Sub-Inspector John Carroll stationed at Aramac, shot one of his troopers dead and flogged another after one of them attempted to poison them.
-He was also charged for chaining up an Aboriginal woman by her legs continuously for a month.
-All charges were thrown out.
-In the second case, Inspector Frederick Wheeler was charged after a prolonged and brutal flogging of an Aboriginal man, who later died from peritonitis at the Belyando barracks.
-Public incidents like these forced the government into a commission of enquiry in regards to ameliorating the condition of Aboriginal people.
+In the first case, Sub-Inspector John Carroll, stationed at Aramac, shot one of his troopers dead and flogged another after he thought one of the tropers had attempted to poison them.
+He was also charged with chaining up an Aboriginal woman by her legs continuously for a month.
+The murder charge was dismissed due to lack of evidence.
+In the second case, Inspector Frederick Wheeler was charged after a prolonged and brutal flogging at the Belyando barracks led to the death of an Aboriginal man from peritonitis.

+Public incidents such as those forced the government into a commission of enquiry in regards to ameliorating the condition of Aboriginal people.
 After some initial research, the commission requested a grant of £1600 from parliament to implement reserves for the Indigenous population.
-Parliament quickly denied these funds and in 1878 the commission was wound up.
+Parliament quickly denied the funds and in 1878 the commission was wound up.